Last Revised: March 05, 2025

 I just submitted an IBC registration for a protocol.
 When will it be reviewed by the IBC?
 IBC registrations are reviewed once a month on the scheduled meeting date.
 IBC registrations that have been submitted prior to the submission deadline and meet the criteria for IBC review (i.e., required documents have been included, training is complete, certification by the PI, etc.) will be reviewed at the next scheduled meeting.
 IBC registrations that do not meet the criteria for IBC review may be delayed in receiving review and approval.

 What submissions will receive an approval letter?
-An approval letter will be issued to the PI after IBC review and approval or administrative approval of the following submissions:
+An approval letter will be issued to the PI, IRB, and research coordinator after IBC review and approval or administrative approval of the following submissions:

 • New HGT Protocol IBC Registrations

-• All HGT Protocol Registration Amendments made through PIERS including changes to the Clinical Protocol, ICF, and personnel
+• All HGT Protocol Registration Amendments made through PIERS including changes to the Clinical Protocol

 • All 3-year registration renewals (a new IBC number will also be issued)